LukasT03/LTS-Respooler/Apps/README.md

 The LTS Control App can be downloaded from the [App Store](https://apps.apple.com/app/lts-control/id6742149969).
 An Android version is in early development.
 For now, you can use the Web version at the bottom of [this](https://lts-design.com/pages/software) page.

-## 📱 The mobile apps have separate repos and are linked below
+## 📱 The mobile app has separate repos that are linked below
 - 🍏 iOS: https://github.com/LukasT03/LTS-Control-iOS
 - 🤖 Android: https://github.com/LukasT03/LTS-Control-Android